How the people around you shape your biology, and what happens when they're not there

 Written with the help of AI tools, shaped and verified by humans who care about getting this right.

-Nothing here is medical advice.
+This is not medical advice.
 The information provided is for educational purposes only.
 Consult with your healthcare provider before making any changes to your health regimen.

 Related Reading